opiopan/fsmapper/docs/docs/libs/mapper/mapper_script_path.md

 ```lua
 mapper.script_path
 ```
-This variable indicates the path of the configuration script.<br/>
+This variable holds the path of the configuration script.<br/>
-This variable is not able to be update.
+This variable is not able to be updated.

 ## Type
 string